JiriSlof/KnowledgeBase/MS System Center.md

 # Microsoft System Center Suite
-The System Center licensing models requires licenses only for the endpoints that are being managed.
-Rights to SQL Server and the Management Server software are included.
+Microsoft System Center is a suite of software products designed to simplify the deployment, configuration and management of IT infrastructure and virtualized software-defined data centers (SDDCs).

 ## Editions
 - Microsoft System Center Standard